-But first, a question for you: Would you like to be smarter, more empathetic, and have better relationships?
+But first, a question for you: Would you like to be mentally sharper and more empathic in the moment?
 The majority of you would probably say yes.
-What if I told you you could improve all those things for free, with just one small act?
+What if I told you you could improve these things for free, with just one small act?
 Now you’re perhaps both intrigued and suspicious.

 I promise, it’s not a trick.
-You can have all these things, and you need only do one thing: disconnect from your smartphone (not just set it down, but REALLY disconnect).
+You need only do one thing: disconnect from your smartphone (not just set it down, but REALLY disconnect).
 Less excited about that prospect?
-Here’s some data to entice you:
+Here’s are some findings to entice you:

-New research found that our memory capacity, ability to process data, and general intelligence improves significantly when our smartphone is completely out of sight — in a bag or another room altogether.
+New research suggests that our memory capacity and ability to process data may improve when our smartphone is completely out of sight — in a bag or another room altogether.
 Think that turning it on silent, face down, will remedy the problem?
 Nope.
-The mere sight of the phone diminishes your cognitive resources.
+The mere sight of the phone might diminish your cognitive resources.

-Additionally, a visible phone in a social setting measurably decreases the depth of the interaction, creating more superficial social exchanges.
+Additionally, a visible phone in a social setting can measurably decrease the depth of the interaction, creating more superficial social exchanges.